sauxpa/starter-academic/content/research/bwtp/index.md

 ---
-title: "Development and validation of an easy-to-use and interpretable machine learning based calculator predicting five year-weight trajectories after bariatric surgery: a multiple international cohort SOPHIA study (Lancet Digital Health)"
+title: "Development and validation of an interpretable machine learning-based calculator for predicting 5-year weight trajectories after bariatric surgery: a multinational retrospective cohort SOPHIA study (The Lancet Digital Health)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here